 Make your way to Noord for the Pekmarkt on Wednesdays, Fridays and Saturdays.
-This newer market takes place on the newly refurbished Van der Pekstraat.
+This newer market takes place on the refurbished Van der Pekstraat.
 You’ll find fruits and veggies as well as all types of goods for your home, local honey, prepared foods and a whole lot more!
 Head around the corner to the Mosplein where the Mosveldmarkt previously stood.
 This is now part of the Pekmarkt.
 The goods at the market change depending on the day of the week, if you are looking for organic produce be sure to visit on Friday.

 Spend the whole day in Noord and visit some more of our favorite neighborhood spots!